arun-kr-reddy/notes/cplusplus.md

   ```

 ### associative
-- sorted data structures that can be quickly searched
+- **associative containers:** sorted data structures that can be quickly searched
 - **pair:**
   ```cpp
   #include <utility>